Support for centres affected by the conflict in the Middle East

 Please continue to make your qualification exam entries as normal.

-When a learner is unable to sit an examination at their centre due to exceptional circumstances, they can be transferred to another centre to sit examinations.
+When a learner is unable to sit an examination at their entering centre due to exceptional circumstances, they can be transferred to another centre to sit examinations.
+This includes IAL candidates being hosted at UK centres, as long as the entry is made at an international centre.
 For more information on how to make a transferred candidate application please refer to our support article that provides information specifically for centres in your region on how to process this request.

 Transferred candidates process